Tag Archives: Debt

 26 Comments

-Filed under Business, CST, DCC, DCHL, DVL, DVML, Economics, Media, Name, People, Politics, Project management, Property, Site, Stadiums, Stupidity, Town planning, Urban design
+Filed under Business, CST, DCC, DCHL, DVL, DVML, Economics, Media, Name, People, Politics, Project management, Property, Site, Stadiums, Town planning, Urban design

 Afternoons with Jim Mora: The Panel today [DCC interest rate swaps]